mendix/docs/content/studio/filters.md

 ![](attachments/filters/retrieve-from-database.png)

-*In a page*, you can add a filter to data containers: a data view, a list view, and a data grid.
-The data source of the data container should be the database.
+*In a page*, you can add a filter to a list view and a data grid.
+The data source of the list view or the data grid should be **Database**.

 ![](attachments/filters/page-database.jpg)